Left to right: Murderface, Skwisgaar, Nathan, Pickles, Toki.

 Periphery Demographic: In-universe, children everywhere are becoming avid fans of Dethklok's music because of Toki.

-The Pete Best: Magnus Hammersmith, Dethklok's original rhythm guitarist, was eventually kicked out of the band for being violent and abusive.
+The Pete Best: In-Universe; Magnus Hammersmith, Dethklok's original rhythm guitarist, was kicked out of the band early on for being violent and abusive.
 Toki Wartooth now holds his place in the line-up.

 Pluralses: Skwisgaar Skwigelf and Toki Wartooth do this alls the times to reminds yous that they're from Europes.
 Hilariously, one of the only things they don't pluralise is Pickles' name, which is supposed to have an 'S' at the end.